-Our survey reveals that each RSSE requires a very specific set of input features, but many approaches overlap in their requirements.
-In order for CART to be useful, it is essential that it can provide all these input features.
-A requirement all approaches have in common is that they consider Method Invocations.
-For space reasons, we omit this invariant input feature in Table 1.

-An input feature required by almost all approaches is Resolved Types [1, 2, 4, 6, 9, 10, 12-15, 20, 26, 27].
-We note that one approach uses heuristics to infer types [24], a workaround that would be unnecessary, if resolved types were provided by the .
-While other RSSE do not use resolved types, we believe that their underlying techniques could be improved with such information [4, 16, 17, 24].

-Some approaches require information about the Type Hierarchy [1, 2, 5, 8, 10, 12-14, 20, 26, 27], because they, for example, look up information from super classes or implemented interfaces.
+Our survey reveals that each RSSE requires very specific information, but many approaches overlap in what they requirements.
+In order for CART to be useful, it is essential that our IR encodes this information.
+One requirement all approaches have in common is that they require Method Invocations.
+For space reasons, we omit this invariant requirement in Table 1.
+A characteristic shared by almost all approaches is that they need Resolved Types [1, 2, 4, 6, 9, 10, 12-15, 20, 26, 27].
+One approach uses smart heuristics to infer types [24], which would be unnecessary if the types were resolved.
+Some of the remaining RSSEs could potentially benefit from resolved types [4, 16, 17, 24].
+Some approaches additionally require information about the Type Hierarchy [1, 2, 5, 8, 10, 12-14, 20, 26, 27], because they, for example, look up information from super classes or implemented interfaces.

 The majority of the surveyed approaches make use of the Structural Context, such as the signatures of declared members.
-Many approaches use this input feature to group invocations by the enclosing context.
-Some group per class [4,11-13], others by enclosing method [1,2,5,6,8-10,14,16,17,20,24-27].
-Even text-based approaches, such as that used by Hindle et al. [4], could include structural context information in their model.
-For example, they could consider complete signatures of methods instead of tokenizing them like the rest of the code.
+Many approaches use it to group invocations by the enclosing context.
+Four approaches group per class [4, 11-13], while others use the enclosing method for grouping [1, 2, 5, 6, 8-10, 14, 16, 17, 20, 24-27].
+Even text-based approaches such as that used by Hindle et al. [4] could include structural context information in their model, i.e., they could consider complete signatures of methods instead of tokenizing it like the rest of the code.

-The Structural Context is also used by some approaches to identify non project-specific parts of an API that can be reused.
-Zhong et al. [26] call these methods "third-party API methods".
-While it is possible to use the Type Hierarchy to identify methods in a class that override a definition from a library or framework, the intermediate representation should also differentiate method declarations that are reusable from project-specific helper methods, e.g., public or protected methods.
+The structural context is also used by some approaches to identify the reusable API of a type, i.e., the methods that are not project-specific.
+Zhong et al. [26] call these methods "third party API methods".
+While it is possible to use the type hierarchy to identify methods in a class that override a definition from a library or framework, the intermediate representation should also differentiate method declarations that are reusable from project-specific helper methods, e.g., public or protected methods.

 Many approaches consider the Invocation Order in addition to Method Invocations.
-Notably, these are all RSSE that deliver code snippets [4,9,15-17,24,26], because they need the information to ensure their proposals adhere to correct order.
-However, other approaches exploit this information as well [3,15,19,21,26,27], e.g., to make proposals based on preceding invocations.
+Notably, these are all RSSEs that deliver code snippets [4, 9, 15-17, 24, 26], because they need the information to ensure their proposals adhere to correct order.
+However, other approaches exploit this information as well [3, 15, 19, 21, 26, 27], e.g., to make proposals based on preceding invocations.

 Many approaches consider Control Structures.
-Notably, these are again mainly RSSE delivering code snippets [4, 15-17, 24, 26], which include control structures in their proposals.
-Others exploit this information to describe the context of invocations [1, 3] or use it for a points-to analysis [2, 14, 19-21].
+Notably, these are again mainly RSSEs delivering code snippets [4, 15-17, 24, 26], which include control structures in their proposals.
+Others exploit this information to describe the context of invocations [1,3].
+Several other approaches require this information for points-to analysis [2, 14, 19-21].

-Two approaches use the names of Variables to predict call parameters [25] or the methods to invoke [3].
-Many others use both Variables and Assignments to analyze data flow [2,4,8,10,14-17,19-21,24,27].
-Some approaches also consider Casts when analyzing how instances of certain types can be obtained [9,15,24,26].
+Two approaches use Variable Names to predict call parameters [25] or the methods to invoke [3].
+Many others use both Variable Names and Assignments to analyze data flow [2, 4, 8, 10, 14-17, 19-21, 24, 27].
+Some approaches also consider Casts when analyzing how instances of certain types can be obtained [9, 15, 24, 26].

-We also find Other requirements that are unique to a particular approach.
-First, one NLP-based recommender uses Syntax Tokens [4], such as braces and semicolons, because it tokenizes the entire source code.
-Note that the
+Other requirements are used only by a single approach each: First, one NLP-based RSSE uses Syntax Tokens [4], such as braces and semicolons, because it tokenizes the entire source code.
+Note that the technique does not conceptually depend on these tokens, since it treats all tokens

 Table 1: Comparison of the surveyed papers.
-We mark if the respective dimension is used (\bullet) , applicable but not used (\bigcirc) , or not fully utilized (\bullet) .
+We mark if the respective dimension is used $(\bullet)$ , applicable but not used $(\bigcirc)$ , or not fully utilized $(\bullet)$ .
 A cell is empty if the dimension is not applicable to the approach.